 The Square Enix Group has the following UK companies, all of which are covered by this UK Tax strategy disclosure:

-This document has been approved by the Group Chief Accounting Officer (CAO), and satisfies the disclosure requirements under Schedule 19 (2) of the UK Finance Act 2016.
-This tax strategy was published on 31 March 2023, and will be relevant for the financial year ending 31 March 2024.
+This document has been approved by the Group Chief Financial Officer (CFO), and satisfies the disclosure requirements under Schedule 19 (2) of the UK Finance Act 2016.
+This tax strategy was published on 3 January 2025, and will be relevant for the financial year ending 31 March 2025.

 Group Tax Strategy

-The Group Tax strategy is approved by the Group CAO, and sets out the core principles that govern the tax policy for all Square Enix Group companies, including:
+The Group Tax strategy is approved by the Group CFO, and sets out the core principles that govern the tax policy for all Square Enix Group companies, including:

 Tax Governance